 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Fungi are living things that are classified separately from plants or animals.
-They move around by spreading out or sending spores (reproductive parts) into the air or environment.
-Many fungi live naturally in our body (mouth, GI tract, skin) but can overgrow under certain circumstances.
+Fungi are living things that work differently from plants or animals.
+They move around by spreading out or by sending out tiny parts, called spores, into the air.
+Many fungi live naturally in your body (in your mouth and GI tract or on your skin), but they can overgrow under certain circumstances.

-Scientists estimate that there are millions of fungi in the world, but only a small number of them are known to cause disease in people.
-This includes certain yeasts and molds.
+Scientists estimate that there are millions of fungi in the world, but only a small number are known to cause diseases in people.
+These include certain yeasts and molds.

 Advertisement

 Subcutaneous fungal infections are more common in tropical and subtropical areas of the world.
-Examples include:
+Examples include sporotrichosis, chromoblastomycosis and eumycetoma.

 Symptoms of superficial or subcutaneous infections can include: